 Etsy Purchase Protection will automatically cover qualifying orders with no setup required from the seller.

-The usual process for resolving buyer issues still applies to orders that are covered by Etsy Purchase Protection.
 Our guide to case resolution gives an in-depth breakdown on how the case system works, and the steps that should be taken to manage buyer issues.